 Field Education Hours

-Students in the standard, two-year program complete a minimum of 900 field hours over the course of their studies.
+Students in the standard, two-year program complete approximately 1,000 field hours over the course of their studies.
 In the first year of the program, students participate in a field practicum about 15 hours per week, which are generally completed over two full days.
 In the second year, students participate in a field practicum about 21 hours per week, which are generally completed over three days.
+Advanced standing students complete about 600 field education hours, corresponding with approximately 22 hours per week in the fall and spring semesters of their studies.

 Field Instructors and Field Liaisons